We’ve worked hard to be accessible and are pleased to share some ideas for financial aid with you

-Swan Mountain Wilderness Guide School has also been added to the list of “Eligible Providers” by the Montana Department of Labor & Industry – Workforce Services Division.
+All states have these, and each administrate these differently, but some will in fact assist in the finance of continuing education at a guide school.
+Swan Mountain Wilderness Guide School has been added to the list of “Eligible Providers” by the Montana Department of Labor & Industry – Workforce Services Division.
 As such, our school is the only one in Montana that qualifies for WIA funding.
 Residents of Montana should check with a “One Stop Center” near where they reside.
 For out of state residents, you should check with your state’s office of WIA administration.
 WIA, or the Work Investment Act provides funding for education for low income families and displaced workers.
-It is up to you to determine if you qualify for this very important benefit.
+It is up to you to determine if you qualify for this benefit.

 Swan Mountain Wilderness Guide School is pleased to offer a student loan program through TFC Credit Corporation.
 TFC Credit Corporation has been financing student tuition for over 35 years.
 In that time, they have financed over 250,000 students at over 1,500 schools.
 With full service operation centers in both New York and San Francisco, TFC Credit Corporation is a leader in the education financing field.
 They take great pride in their industry-wide reputation for professional excellence.
 By working with TFC, we can help students obtain low cost financing through a student loan.
 Students interested in financing through TFC need to let us know.
 You will be required to fill out the following paperwork: Loan application; Retail installment contract, and; Notice to Co-signer (All students are required to have a co-signer, and co-signer may not be a spouse).
 The loan application will be filled out first then sent to TFC for initial credit approval.
 Upon approval and acceptance to Swan Mountain Wilderness Guide School, the student will fill out the retail installment contract and agree to abide by set contract rules.
 Students should understand that this loan is through a national credit corporation and TFC will report defaulted loans to all three national credit bureaus.
 TFC Credit Corporation handles all student loan account details.
 Students who drop out of our courses are still responsible for the full loan amount and TFC will continue to collect balances due from dropouts.
 Please contact us for the various options available under this student loan program.